 The VCU School of Pharmacy is at the scientific forefront in pharmacy, pharmaceutics and medicinal chemistry education and research.
 As pharmacy’s role in team-based health care continues to evolve, the school's location within the VCU Medical Center offers students and faculty tremendous opportunities for interprofessional collaboration.

-Within VCU, the Center for Clinical and Translational Research (CCTR) provides the necessary infrastructure and resources for interdisciplinary human health research.
+The VCU C. Kenneth and Dianne Wright Center for Clinical and Translational Research (CCTR) provides the necessary infrastructure and resources for interdisciplinary human health research.
 The CCTR encourages, engages and supports the collaborative participation of investigators and students to work together on innovative research that transforms the scientific study of human health.

 The VCU Center for Rehabilitation Science and Engineering (VCU-CERSE) brings together researchers, clinicians, rehabilitation specialists, and academicians to promote research, education, physical medicine and rehabilitation services, and clinical care for America's veterans, children and adults with disabilities.

 The Commonwealth Center for Advanced Manufacturing (CCAM) delivers innovative solutions for manufacturing better products.
-An applied research center, CCAM provides production-ready advanced manufacturing solutions to member companies across the globe,
+An applied research center, CCAM provides production-ready advanced manufacturing solutions to member companies across the globe.

 A collaboration of VCU’s Schools of the Arts, Business, Engineering and College of Humanities and Sciences, the VCU da Vinci Center is a unique collegiate model that advances innovation and entrepreneurship through cross-disciplinary collaboration.